Show All Answers

 Customers who feel the need for heavy discretionary water usage have the option of installing a separate irrigation meter as many of our commercial customers have done.
 Water flowing through these meters is not subject to sanitary sewer charges as this water does not enter the sanitary sewer system.

 Installing an irrigation meter involves the purchase of a separate meter, radio and installation.
 Meters may be purchased from the city and installed by a plumber of your choice.
 The total cost of the install is dependent on individual circumstances and the plumbing company used.
 A permit must be obtained from the city to ensure correct installation of the meter and the radio read hardware.
 The current cost of a ¾” meter and radio is $250.08.
 The installation cost varies depending on installation-specific characteristics.

 For more questions on getting an irrigation meter, please contact City Hall at 651-204-6000.

 The Ramsey County Sheriff’s Department provides law enforcement services to our community.
 Vadnais Heights contract for this service along with Arden Hills, Shoreview, Little Canada, White Bear Township, North Oaks and Falcon Heights.

 In addition to patrolling, services include investigation, traffic, records, DARE, crime prevention, and supervision.
 The City is also served by the Sheriff’s communications center, the Water Patrol, and the SWAT team.

-The City Code Officer is Fire Chief Chris Headrden.
+The City Code Officer is Fire Chief Chris Hearden.
 City staff will investigate as appropriate.
 Please know that there may be some instances where the City may not be able to intervene.
 If you believe that a City Code is being violated, please contact

 Please contact City Engineer Jesse Farrell.